HiEventsDev/Hi.Events/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

+**Logs**
+Add any relevant error logs.
+If it's an error in the browser, please include the browser console logs as well as what endpoints are being hit and what the response from the server is.

 **Desktop (please complete the following information):**
  - OS: [e.g. iOS]
  - Browser [e.g. chrome, safari]
  - Version [e.g. 22]

+or

 **Smartphone (please complete the following information):**
  - Device: [e.g. iPhone6]